Academany/fabzero/program/electronics/production.md

 The moment of truth arrrives when you feel confident enough to power the board :sweat:.
 As usual in all critical events of life, you have two options:

 1. You could take a leap of faith and power the board straight away.
 This is the equivalent of clicking the [I'm feeling lucky](https://www.google.com/) button
-2. There are many things that could go wronh.
+2. There are many things that could go wrong.
 But you could at least check with a multimeter that VCC and GND are not shorted

 If after a few seconds of powering the board there is no significant heat, smoke, fire or explosion, go to the next step.